symfony/symfony-docs/testing.rst

 Unit Tests
 ----------

+A `unit test`_ ensures that individual units of source code (e.g. a single class or some specific method in some class) meet their design and behave as intended.
-A unit test is a test against a single behavior, also called a *unit*.
-If you want to test the overall way of your application, see the section about :ref:`Functional Tests <functional-tests>`.
+If you want to test an entire feature of your application (e.g. registering as a user or generating an invoice), see the section about :ref:`Functional Tests <functional-tests>`.

 Writing Symfony unit tests is no different from writing standard PHPUnit unit tests.
 Suppose, for example, that you have an *incredibly* simple class